seven1m/lydia/README.md

 * Variables have lexical (static) scope.
 * Functions are first-class citizens, and can be passed to and returned from other functions.
 * Functions are closures.
-* Airball has a decent test suite.

 ## The Bad

-* Slow.
 * No tail-call optimization.
 * Lots of missing stuff.